aernesto/IndieK/docs/index.md

 Welcome to IndieK's documentation website!

+_Current version of IndieK is 0.1.0_

+As you may know, IndieK is still an _embryo_!
+This why we need your feedback!

-Any question about the software?
-[Apply](https://groups.google.com/forum/#!forum/indiek) to join the mailing list and ask away!
+Any question or remark about this documentation, or about the IndieK software?
+[Apply](https://groups.google.com/forum/#!forum/indiek) to join the mailing list and ask or comment away!

 If you want to contribute to IndieK, see our [Contribute](https://github.com/aernesto/IndieK/blob/master/README.md) section.